“The human animal differs from the lesser primates

 - Organ Meats: liver, kidneys, heart, sweetbreads, etc.

 - Ideally: grassfed, organic and sustainable, but work within your budget.
 If you can afford organic, buy fatty cuts of meat with a bone.
 If you can’t, buy lean meats.
 (Organic fat contains wonderful nutrients; conventional fat stores toxins.)
-For the healthiest seafood choices, read my article: Does Healthy Sustainable Seafood Exist?

 - Vegetables to Enjoy: acorn squash, artichoke, arugula, asparagus, beets, bok choy, broccoli, brussel sprouts, butternut squash, cabbage, carrots, cauliflower, celery, chard, collards, cucumber, fennel, garlic, greens, jicama, kabocha squash, kale, kohlrabi, leeks, lettuce, mushrooms, okra, onions, parsnips, plantain, pumpkin, radish, rhubarb, scallions, seaweed, spinach, summer squash, sweet potato, turnip, and winter squash.